5 Valentine Activities For Toddlers

 Playing with playdough from a young age is an excellent way to build up the tiny hand muscles in little hands.
 This will help your child’s fine motor skill development as they prepare to start writing in Kindergarten!

-Valentine’s Day Educational Activities
+Valentine’s Day Toddler Curriculum

 If you want to bring some Valentine fun centered around learning into your home this year, then this Valentine Toddler Unit is a perfect choice.
 It’s full of 12 activities that will get your toddler excited about learning, all while working on their developmental needs.